 What About Hydraulic Sim Racing Pedals?

-Before we conclude, it is also worth mentioning another popular type of pedal that is out on the market.
-Hydraulic pedals are some of the most desired options in the world of sim racing, but they are also some of the most expensive.
+Before we conclude, it’s also worth mentioning another popular type of sim racing pedals you might come across.
+Hydraulic pedals are some of the most desired options in the world of competitive sim racing, but they are also some of the most expensive.
 This is because they provide the most lifelike pedal experience possible, and there is some really advanced technology contained within them.

-Real cars use hydraulic braking systems, as well as clutch and gas pedals, and so hydraulic pedal sets provide the most immersive experience just due to their physical construction.
-Obviously, they have to be well made, and most choices on the market are, but you will have to pay a premium for this quality.
-These pedals will cost several thousand dollars.
+Real cars use hydraulic braking systems, and so hydraulic pedal sets provide the most immersive experience just due to their physical construction.
+Obviously, they have to be well made, and most choices on the market are, but you will have to pay a premium for this quality – these pedals typically cost several thousand dollars.

 This high price point will deter most sim racers, and if you are a beginner or intermediate sim racer then you definitely don’t need to upgrade to hydraulic pedals in order to have an immersive experience.
-However, if you are a serious sim racer with lots of experience and a big budget, hydraulic pedals are the next step up from load cells.
+However, if you are a serious sim racer with lots of experience and a big budget, and potentially racing competitively, hydraulic sim racing pedals are the next step up from load cells.